The 10 DET Speaking Themes You'll See on Every Test (2026)

 Round 3 – Opinion or takeaway (about 1 minute)

-Add short phrases that express judgement or reflection.
+Add short phrases that express judgment or reflection.

 I recommend…, It worked because…, The risk is…, I learned that…